MleaoN/CaRMS_dashboard/README.md

 It was developed as part of a Junior Data Scientist application requirement and serves as a portfolio-ready example for:

-- Junior Data Scientist
+- Data Scientist
 - Data Analyst
 - BI Developer
-- Entry-Level Data Engineer
+- Data Engineer